-- 119. (1) The responsible authority that issued a licence may, by notice to the licensee, vary the licence if to do so will assist in achieving the object of this Act set out in section 7. - (2) A variation of a licence may include-

-- (a) removing or varying a condition of the licence, or adding a condition; and - (b) changing the categories of financial products, financial services or financial services to which the licence relates. - (3) A variation of a licence takes effect on a date of the notice in terms of subsection (1) or, if a later date is specified in the notice, the later date.
+- 119. (1) The responsible authority that issued a licence may, by notice to the licensee, vary the licence if to do so will assist in achieving the objective object of the responsible authority as this Aet set out in section 33 or 577. - (2) A variation of a licence may include- - (a) removing or varying a condition of the licence, or adding a condition; and - (b) changing the categories of financial products, financial services or financial customers to which the licence relates. - (3) A variation of a licence takes effect on a date of the notice in terms of subsection (1) or, if a later date is specified in the notice, the later date.